noetl/noetl/documentation/docs/operations/ci-setup.md

 # CI/CD Infrastructure Setup

-NoETL uses a comprehensive Kubernetes-based CI/CD infrastructure for local development and testing.
+NoETL uses a Kubernetes-based CI/CD infrastructure for local development and testing.
 This guide covers all components deployed to the Kind cluster.

 ## Overview